feddelegrand7/rlowdb/README.md

 ```

 The `upsert` methods allows you to update a record if it exists,
-otherwise, it will be inserted:
+otherwise, it will be inserted.
+Note that the collection and the key
+need to exist:

 ``` r
 db$upsert(